Codexa-v1/Codexa/docs/planning/Sprint03/DevelopmentPlan.md

 ---

 ### User Story 3: App Performance
-**As a user,** I want the app to refresh automatically after changes, so that I can see updated information without manually reloading.
+**As an event planner,** I want the app to refresh automatically after changes, **so that** I can see updated information without manually reloading.
 - **Acceptance Criteria:**
   - Pages refresh automatically after guest/vendor changes.
   - No noticeable performance lag

+---

+### User Story 4: Document management
+**As an event planner,** I want to upload documents to my event **so that** I can keep event relevant information like reciepts as documents on the web app
+- **Acceptance Criteria:**
+  - Users can delete or download documents they have uploaded
+  - Users can view the documents they have uploaded onto an event

 ---